JaimeV365/segmentor/docs/components/data-entry/data-table-documentation.md

 ## Overview

-The Data Display component is a core part of the Apostles Model Builder application that presents entered data in a tabular format with advanced features including sorting, filtering, row editing, data deletion, row exclusion, and average calculation, all within a virtualized list for optimal performance.
+The Data Display component is a core part of the Segmentor application that presents entered data in a tabular format with advanced features including sorting, filtering, row editing, data deletion, row exclusion, and average calculation, all within a virtualized list for optimal performance.

 ## Architecture